VasylPosmit/vp/README.md

 ## Approach

 The technical implementation of this site was to build it as fast as possible with maximum leverage of AI tools.
-The initial version was built and deployed in 8 working hours with zero previous experience with Hugo and a clean laptop, which required installing everything, including the IDE.
+The initial version was built and deployed in December 2024.
+It was done in 8 working hours with zero Hugo experience and a clean laptop, which required installing everything, including the IDE.

 ## Tech